2 Amazing VW California Conversions for Van Life

 The Volkswagen California Beach Camper

 - Highlights: The California Beach Camper sleeps two and seats four.
-It has a pop-top roof so you can stand up inside while accessing the slide-out kitchen.
+It has a pop-up roof so you can stand up inside while accessing the slide-out kitchen.
 The kitchen contains a built-in gas stove and a small prep area.

 - Van: Volkswagen California Beach Camper